OpenEvalProject/evals/manuscripts/elife-85249/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/85249/elife-85249-fig4-v1.jpg)

-**Figure 4.:** tHMG genes in D.simulans and close relatives.(A) Using a combination of genome assemblies and phylogenetic analyses, we traced the evolutionary origins and steps that led to the massive amplification of tHMG genes on the D. simulans X chromosome.
+**Figure 4.:** (A) Using a combination of genome assemblies and phylogenetic analyses, we traced the evolutionary origins and steps that led to the massive amplification of tHMG genes on the D. simulans X chromosome.
 The first step in this process was the duplication of the ancestral tHMG gene (flanked by CCT1 and Octb1R) on the 3R chromosomal arm to a new location on 3R (tHMG-3R#2 now flanked by CG31468 and Gba1a) and to a location on the X chromosome euchromatin, where tHMG-euX is flanked by CG12691 and CG15572.
 We infer that this CG12691-tHMG-euX locus then duplicated to another locus in X-heterochromatin, between Atbp and the flamenco locus, and further amplified.
 These resulting copies experienced different fates in D. simulans and its sibling species.
 For example, in D. sechellia, tHMG-3R#2, tHMG-euX, and tHMG-hetX were all lost but a degenerated copy of tHMG-3R#2 and flanking genes can be found on its Y chromosome.
 In contrast, in D. mauritiana, tHMG-3R#2 pseudogenized on 3R, tHMG-euX was retained while tHMG-hetX underwent an amplification to a copy number of 15 tandemly arrayed genes in the X heterochromatin.
 Finally, in D. simulans, tHMG-3R#2 was completely lost, tHMG-euX was pseudogenized, and tHMG-hetX amplified to a copy number of 15 on the X heterochromatin.
 We note that the amplification unit sizes are different between D. simulans and D. mauritiana, suggesting that these were independent amplifications.
 Moreover, we detected different copy numbers (all more than 30) of tHMG-hetX across three sequenced strains of D. simulans we surveyed.
 This difference is likely due to both incomplete assemblies of this region and strain-specific differences.
 In addition to this X chromosomal expansion, we also found a few degenerated copies of tHMG on the 3R heterochromatic region and the Y chromosome.
 (B) The alignment shows the divergence between different tHMG copies in the D. simulans clade and D. melanogaster.
 Surprisingly, we X-linked tHMG duplicates diverged more from parental genes on autosomes, indicating that they experienced different evolutionary forces than the parental copies.
 Among 243 aligned nucleotide sites, we found 19 non-synonymous changes and only 3 synonymous changes shared in all X-linked copies after they diverged from the parental copy.
 Similarly, four non-synonymous changes and no synonymous change occurred on the parental copy in the ancestral species of the simulans clade.
 Most non-synonymous changes are in the DNA-binding HMG box.
 As a result, parental copies and new X-linked copies in D. simulans and D. mauritiana only share ~70% protein identity, which is very low given the <3 MY divergence.
 Our branch test using PAML further shows that both branches have significantly higher protein evolution rates (ω = 1.6, LRT test, p=0.007; Supplementary file 11).
 However, we did not find evidence of positive selection using a branch-site test (LRT test, p=0.23; Supplementary file 11).
 (C) Phylogenetic analyses of the various tHMG genes confirm the chronology of events outlined in (A) and find strong evidence of concerted evolution among the amplified tHMG-hetX copies on D. mauritiana and D. simulans, in which copies from the X-linked heterochromatic region are highly homogeneous within species, but diverged between species.
 For comparison, we showed the species tree on the left, and the phylogeny of three D. simulans clade species is not solved due to lineage sorting and gene flow.
 To simplify the analysis, we only used sequences that are annotated in NCBI databases.

-## Short life of sex chromosome-linked SNBP genes
+### Short life of sex chromosome-linked SNBP genes

 Previous studies showed that the Dox meiotic driver arose from an SNBP partial gene amplification (ProtA/B) in D. simulans (Vedanayagam et al., 2021; Muirhead and Presgraves, 2021; Vedanayagam et al., 2022).
 We hypothesize that the Drosophila sex-chromosomal SNBP amplifications we have found might similarly be involved in genetic conflicts between sex chromosomes across the Drosophila genus, via X-versus-Y meiotic drive.
 In contrast, all ancestral single-copy SNBP genes that gave rise to these amplifications are encoded on autosomal loci and thus are more likely to encode suppressors of meiotic drive, as is the case for the ProtA/B genes against Segregation Distorter (Gingell and McLean, 2020).